What is Micardis?

 You should not use Micardis if you are allergic to telmisartan.

-To make sure Micardis is safe for you, tell your doctor if you have ever had:
+To make sure Micardis is safe for you, tell your doctor if you have:

 if you are on a low-salt diet.

-Do not use if you are pregnant, and tell your doctor right away if you become pregnant.
+Do not use if you are pregnant.
+Stop using the medicine and tell your doctor right away if you become pregnant.
 Telmisartan can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.

 How should I take Micardis?